Contrast-Security-OSS/node-route-metrics/README.md

 ## limitations

 - handles require'd files only
-- does not handle web sockets
+- does not report on web sockets
 - does not handle http2 (http/https only)
+- `log-processor` has minimal automated testing; manual testing has revealed no inconsistencies or errors.